raison00/LargeScreenTextTraversalFocus-Input/README.md

 In the old API, if you wanted to force uppercase or limit length, you had to write logic inside onValueChange.
 In the new API (currently 1.10), this is handled by InputTransformation.
 The new API uses a synchronous edit buffer within TextFieldState.
 This ensures that the cursor position and the text content are always in sync, even if the UI takes a moment to catch up.

-## Version and Milestone
+## Version and Milestones of TextField from 2024 to 2025
-Compose 1.6,BasicTextField2 introduced as an experiment.
+- Compose 1.6,BasicTextField2 introduced as an experiment.
-Compose 1.7,API renamed to BasicTextField; TextFieldState becomes the new standard.
+- Compose 1.7,API renamed to BasicTextField; TextFieldState becomes the new standard.
-Compose 1.8,Stabilization of Transformations and introduction of SecureTextField.
+- Compose 1.8,Stabilization of Transformations and introduction of SecureTextField.
-Compose 1.10 (Current),"onValueChange is officially considered ""legacy"" for new feature development."
+- Compose 1.10 (Current),"onValueChange is officially considered ""legacy"" for new feature development."

 In Material 3 version 1.4.0 (December 2025), the high-level components (TextField and OutlinedTextField) finally received official overloads for TextFieldState.
 This allows developers to get the Material design visuals while using the high-performance state-based engine under the hood.

 This respository is for creating a Focus Input, TextField, and Traversal Demonstration on Android 16, Jetpack Compose 2025.12.01, Material 3 1.4.0.
-minSdk = 24
+- minSdk = 24
-targetSdk = 36
+- targetSdk = 36
-Java + jvmTarget = 11
+- Java + jvmTarget = 11
-targetCompatibility = JavaVersion.VERSION_11
+- targetCompatibility = JavaVersion.VERSION_11